Jump to content

 Why VidPly?

-• TypeScript-native – Written in strict TypeScript with built-in type declarations (dist/types/index.d.ts)
+• TypeScript-native – Built using strict TypeScript with built-in type declarations (dist/types/index.d.ts)

-• Accessibility first – WCAG 2.2 AA compliant with full keyboard and screen reader support
+• Accessibility first – WCAG 2.2 AA compliant with full support for keyboard navigation and screen readers

 • Multilingual – Built-in translations for 5 languages with easy extensibility